 The operation for both male and female cats is very simple and you will usually be able to drop your cat off and pick him or her up on the same day.

-Female cats will have a small shaved area on their side; her fur will grow back in a few weeks.
+Female cats will have a small shaved area on their left side; her fur will grow back in a few weeks.
 A female cat will also have stitches.
 Most often these are dissolvable, but if not, they will be taken out by the vet around 10 days after the opertaion.

 Cats recover very quickly from neutering operations but we recommend following your vet's advice on how to look after your cat after its operation.

 The benefits of neutering

 Will become less likely to fight, thus improving their chances of avoiding serious diseases, like feline immunodeficiency virus (FIV) and feline leukaemia virus (FeLV) which are transmitted by cat bites and during reproductive activity thus infecting Queens and unborn kittens

 Will also be less likely to mark their territory with urine (spraying)